stat6250-w18/course-questions-wiki/week-10/README.md

 - Question (aguenane−stat6250): What are the 2 input styles which can be used on nonstandard data values?
 - Answer (aguenane−stat6250): Column input which can be used to read standard data and formatted input to read both standard and non-standard data.
 - *Question* (ldeng11−stat6250): How do you read the field if it contains special signs like dollar sign, or the comma?
+- *Answer* (sbagdi-stat6250): The COMMAw.d informat is used to read the fields contating special signs or commas.